Post job

 Fish and wildlife biologist job in Columbus, OH

 Purpose PLEASE NOTE - THIS IS A JOB DESCRIPTION ONLY.
-THIS IS NOT A POSTING FOR A VACANCY To see a list of job postings, please click To assist with or development and coordination of overall interpretive and educational programs for the District or assigned park/facility.
-Works closely with other staff members to develop and manage the strategic interpretive plan for the District.
+THIS IS NOT A POSTING FOR A VACANCY To see a list of job postings, please click HERE Develops and coordinates overall interpretive and educational programs for Metro Parks or assigned park/facility.
+Works closely with other staff members to develop and manage the strategic interpretive plan for Metro Parks.
 Develops, promotes and presents a variety of natural and cultural history programs designed to meet the needs of the public based upon the resources and skills available.
-May prepare or assist with the preparation of the interpretive budget.
-Example of Duties May plan, develop, and coordinate overall interpretive program for assigned park.
+Prepares or assists with the preparation of the interpretive budget.
+Example of Duties Plans, develops, and coordinates overall interpretive program for assigned park or Metro Parks.

 $36k-51k yearly est. 60d+ ago